 Why it's done

-Having some deviation of the septum is common.
-When a deviated septum is severe, it can block one side of your nose and reduce airflow, causing difficulty breathing through one or both sides of your nose.
+A crooked septum is common.
+But when it's very crooked, a deviated septum can block one side of the nose and reduce airflow.
+This makes it hard to breathe through one or both sides of your nose.

 How you prepare

-Before scheduling septoplasty, you must meet with your surgeon to discuss benefits and risks of the surgery.
-This meeting generally includes:
+Before you schedule a septoplasty, you'll likely meet with a surgeon.
+The surgeon talks with you about the benefits and risks of the surgery.
+This meeting may include:

 - Photographs.
-Someone from your doctor's office may take photographs of your nose from different angles.
-Your doctor may use these photos for discussion before septoplasty or for reference during and after surgery.
+Someone from the surgeon's office may take photos of your nose from different angles.
+If the surgeon thinks that septoplasty will change the outside of your nose, the surgeon can use these photos to talk with you about it.
+The photos also can be used for the surgeon's reference during and after surgery.

-- A discussion of your expectations.
-You and your doctor should talk about your expectations.
-He or she explains what septoplasty can and can't do for you and what your results might be.
+- A talk about your goals.
+You and your surgeon should talk about what you hope to gain from surgery.
+The surgeon likely will explain what septoplasty can and can't do for you, and what your results might be.

 Food and medications

-Avoid medications containing aspirin or ibuprofen (Advil, Motrin IB, others) for about two weeks before surgery and after surgery.
-These medications may increase bleeding.
-Take only those medications approved or prescribed by your surgeon.
+Don't take medicines that contain aspirin or ibuprofen (Advil, Motrin IB, others) before and after surgery.
+They may increase bleeding.
+Take only medicines approved or prescribed by your surgeon.

 If you smoke, stop smoking.
-Smoking disturbs the healing process after surgery.
+Smoking raises your risk of having problems during and after surgery.
+It can slow the healing process too.

 What you can expect